steedos/steedos-docs/docs/no-code/customize/page-layout.md

 title: Page Layouts
 ---

-Page layouts control the layout and organization of buttons, fields, s-controls, Visualforce, custom links, and related lists on object record pages.
+Page layouts control the layout and organization of buttons, fields and related lists on object record pages.
 They also help determine which fields are visible, read only, and required.
 Use page layouts to customize the content of record pages for your users.

 ## Create Page Layouts